 The immunoglobulin G normal range varies with age and here are the IgG normal range for different age groups;

 High IgG levels may indicate that a person has a chronic infection such as HIV or Hepatitis.
-They can also be high due to conditions such as Multiple Sclerosis, some types of cancer and autoimmune disorders.
-Low IgG levels can be found in people with kidney damage, leukemia and conditions which weaken the immune system leaving them more susceptible to infections.
+They can also be high due to conditions such as Multiple Sclerosis, some types of cancer, and autoimmune disorders.
+Low IgG levels can be found in people with kidney damage, leukemia, and conditions that weaken the immune system leaving them more susceptible to infections.

 IgG test results cannot indicate the specific type or source of an infection.
-More specific testing may be needed as a follow up to abnormal results.
-An IgG test may be ordered when someone is suffering from frequent infections to see if they have a condition which is impairing their immune system.
+More specific testing may be needed as a follow-up to abnormal results.
+An IgG test may be ordered when someone is suffering from frequent infections to see if they have a condition that is impairing their immune system.

 What are IgG deficiencies?